 To wrap this up:

 Here is my main point, it’s all up to you.
 You cannot depend on people to drag you into conversations.
 You must take ownership of your virtual networking techniques and connections.
 It really is about nurturing.
 How you interact, how much time you spend in your group, and how you choose to discover information is what adds value.
-Networks die because of neglect, don’t send yours to an early graveyard.
+Networks die because of neglect, don’t send yours to an early grave.